GreysEspinoza/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/story_template.md

+# Story 1: As an Educator
-"As an educator, I want to access teaching resources for software engineering and advanced technologies so that I can enhance my teaching methods."
+"As a website visitor, I want to see a clear privacy policy and know that my data is protected when using the website"

 ## Acceptance Criteria: